 Wisconsin public defender offices or prosecution offices.
 The project

-consists of four parts: 1) a three-credit spring seminar which provides
+consists of three parts: 1) a three-credit spring seminar which provides

 an in-depth understanding of the role of the public defender/prosecutor

-in the criminal justice system (typically taken in the spring of a student's
+in the criminal justice system, and a two-credit trial advocacy course (typically taken in the spring of a student's

 ten-week paid summer internship in a Wisconsin public defender or prosecutor's

-summer experience (note: this seminar counts for the Professional Responsibilities
+summer experience (note: this seminar satisfies the Professional Responsibilities

 Student Organizations and Related Activities